nathaliadt/nathaliadt/README.md

 - 👋 Hi there!
-I'm a passionate enthusiast of Python, Data, and science.
+I'm a passionate enthusiast of Python, Data and science.
 - 🚀 My journey is a fusion of my love for science with a growing interest in technology.